Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 Hollywood

 ..And Ryan Murphy’s newest series – created with common collaborator Ian Brennan – takes us again to Tinseltown within the late 1940s.
-We comply with Jack Castello (David Corenswet), a hunky matinee idol who can’t even get work as an additional. the Golden Age of film-making is a time when most goals are dashed, in a drama mixing reality and fiction, the place Rock Hudson and Anna Could Wong are among the many characters.
+We observe Jack Castello (David Corenswet), a hunky matinee idol who can’t even get work as an additional. the Golden Age of film-making is a time when most goals are dashed, in a drama mixing truth and fiction, the place Rock Hudson and Anna Could Wong are among the many characters.

 Watch on Netflix